Sense about Science ? equipping people to make sense of science and evidence

 **Based in Scotland?
 We're holding a peer review workshop on 21st November at the University of St Andrews**

-Manchester, March 2015 (tbc): This workshop is open to early career researchers in all sciences, engineering and medicine.
+University of Manchester, Friday 27th March 2015: This workshop is open to early career researchers in all sciences, engineering and medicine.

 University of Warwick, 19th June 2015: This workshop is open to early career researchers in all sciences, engineering and medicine.